Experts Weigh In On Children Going Back To School While LA COVID Cases Surge

 Four additional deaths related to the coronavirus were also logged this weekend, two each on Saturday and Sunday.

 “We hope that by working together to implement essential public health safety measures, we can stay safe, protect those we love, and keep our schools and businesses open,” County Public Health Director Barbara Ferrer said.
 “During this surge, given the spread of a more infectious strain of the virus, lapses can lead to explosive transmission.
-Well-fitting and high-quality masks are an essential layer of protection when people are in close contact with others, especially when indoors or in outdoor crowded spaces where distancing is not possible.READ MORE: 45,000 New COVID-19 Cases Recorded In LA County This Holiday Weekend
+Well-fitting and high-quality masks are an essential layer of protection when people are in close contact with others, especially when indoors or in outdoor crowded spaces where distancing is not possible.”

 “Although masks can be annoying and even uncomfortable for some, given that many infected individuals are spreading COVID 1-2 days before they are symptomatic, the physical barrier tendered by a mask is known to reduce the spread of virus particles.”